heiswayi/heiswayi.nrird.com/_posts/2016/2016-04-20-my-own-substitution-cipher.md

 So simple huh?!

-### Here's why this cipher is not practically suitable for the real world use
+### Here's why this cipher is not practically suitable for the real world use case

 Substitution cipher is weak, easily broken and the cryptanalyst can deduce the probable meaning of the most common symbols by analyzing the frequency distribution of the ciphertext.